fastrgv/MATTA/README.md

 	sox new20wpm.wav new10wpm.wav speed 0.5

-This lowers the tone (from 500 to 250 Hz) so to restore the tone try:
+This also lowers the tone (from 500 to 250 Hz) so to restore the tone try:

 	sox new10wpm.wav hi10wpm.wav pitch +250